 - Research has found the following levels of vitamin B12 in various types of nori: dried Chinese nori (60.25 mcg), dried New Zealand nori (28.5 mcg), dried Korean nori (66.8 mcg), and canned Welsh nori (2.8 mcg) per 100 g weight.

-- Research suggests that nori is the most suitable B12 source presently available for vegans.
+- Research suggests that nori is the most suitable B12 source for vegans.

-Since amounts of vitamin B12 vary in plant foods, they are not considered to be a reliable source of B12.
+Since amounts of vitamin B12 vary in plant foods, they are not considered a reliable source of B12.

 However, plant foods that are fortified with vitamin B12 are considered to be a reliable source.